-Pembina requires all potential emergencies be reported to the Sherwood Park Control Centre (SPCC), and to the appropriate regulatory body, as required, in accordance with the Corporate EM Plan.
-Pembina has resources across its operational areas which can be dispatched to provide direction and support to personnel during an emergency.
+Pembina requires all potential emergencies be reported to the Sherwood Park Control Centre (SPCC), and to the appropriate regulatory body, as required.
+Pembina has resources across its operational areas which can be dispatched to provide direction and support to local personnel during an emergency.